Sam-2019/rest_api/README.md

 bundle exec rails s
 ```

-And now you can visit the site with the URL http://localhost:3000/admin
+And now you can visit the site with the URL http://localhost:3000/admin \
+You can play around with the API with [Thunder Client for VS Code](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client).
+Follow  instructions under [Import/Export](https://github.com/rangav/thunder-client-support#import) to get `thunder-collection_rest_api.json` in the endpoints folder into your collections.

 ##### Linting